GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

    g. **Pipelines** - Details of the pipeline usage in the profile.

-   h. **Device Configuration** - Information about the GPU the profile
+   h. **Device configuration** - Information about the GPU the profile
       was generated on.

 3. **Events**